-Elizabeth Hurley’s Bikini Body Stuns: Her Anti-Aging Diet, Weight Loss, And Exercise Secrets
+Elizabeth Hurley’s Bikini Body Wows: Anti-Aging Diet, Weight Loss, And Exercise Secrets

-Actress Elizabeth Hurley flaunted her age-defying bikini body while modeling her own swimsuit line on Instagram (see photos below).
+Actress Elizabeth Hurley has flaunted her age-defying bikini body while modeling her own swimsuit line on Instagram (see photos below).
 Hurley’s anti-aging beauty and weight loss secrets are an organic diet and regular workouts that include Pilates, yoga, and lots of walking.

 Hurley, who stars on the E! television series The Royals, has barely aged during the past 20 years, thanks to a healthy diet and an active lifestyle.
-Judging by her sizzling bikini body, it’s hard to believe Hurley is 52 years old (she’ll be 53 in June).
+Judging by her sizzling bikini body, it’s hard to believe Hurley is 52-years-old (she’ll be 53 in June).

-Unlike other fit celebrities (like the gorgeous Halle Berry), Liz is not a gym rat.
-She hates structured exercise but is active all day long through incidental exercise, like walking.
+Unlike other fit celebrities, like the gorgeous Halle Berry and and the ripped Britney Spears, Liz is not a gym rat.
+She hates structured exercise, but is active all day long through incidental exercise, like walking.

 “It doesn’t matter really what size you are, but I think it’s important to stay sort of firm and to do a reasonable amount of walking and exercise,” Hurley told E!
 “I don’t go to the gym, but I’m quite active.”